caddyserver/website/src/docs/markdown/quick-starts/static-files.md

 ---

 There are two easy ways to get a quick file server up and running.
-We'll show you two equivalent ways to do the same thing.

 ## Command line